Global Business Development

 IMAG assistance categories are generally:

-- Trade Shows/Conferences/Meetings/Missions: Assistance may be provided to attend a US Department of Commerce, WEDC approved domestic trade show, an international-based trade show, conference or business meetings.
-Assistance will not be approved for WEDC-sponsored trade ventures and missions do not qualify for GBD grants..
+- Trade Shows/Conferences/Meetings/Missions: Assistance may be provided to attend a U.S. Department of Commerce, WEDC approved domestic trade show, an international-based trade show, conference or business meetings.
+WEDC-sponsored trade ventures and missions do not qualify for GBD grants..

 - Market Customization: Assistance may be granted for translation of web/printed materials for a targeted foreign market, design services, advertising, and/or printing.
 Also for company/product/foreign trade zone certification, registration, and marketing within the foreign market.